mijdavis2/docker-nu-atlantis/README.md

 ---

-<p align="center"> Combines the benefits of atlantis, terragrunt, and tfmask in an opinionated terraform ci/cd docker image with refreshingly clean output.
+<p align="center"> Combines the benefits of atlantis, terragrunt, and tfmask in an opinionated terraform ci/cd docker image with refreshingly clean output and proper GitHub status updates.
     <br>
 </p>